What is Net Operating Income (NOI) in Real Estate?

-Capital expenditures are not factored into the subtracted expenses in the NOI.
-Capital expenditures are those that the owners of the property decide to acquire or replace either partially or wholly in the premises, i.e., replacing an air conditioning system.
+Capital expenditures are included in the operating expenses.
+Capital expenditures are those improvements that the owners of the property decide to make either partially or wholly in the premises, i.e., replacing an air conditioning system.

-- Net Operating Income (NOI) in real estate is the formula used by real estate professionals to determine the value of an income-generating property.
+- Net Operating Income (NOI) in real estate is a financial metric used by real estate professionals to help determine the value of an income-generating property.

 - NOI helps real estate investors in differentiating between a good investment opportunity from an otherwise not worthwhile investment.

 - The calculation of the NOI does not take into consideration taxation, depreciation of property, interest paid on borrowings, and amortization.